Prabha002/Excel/README.md

 # Project Title: Data Science Job Trends Analysis

 # Objective:
-To analyze a dataset of over 32,000 job postings related to data science roles.
+This is a guided project used To analyze a dataset of over 32,000 job postings related to data science roles.
 The goal is to uncover key hiring trends, salary insights, remote work prevalence, skill demands, and job distribution across regions and job types.

 # Problem Statement:
 With the data science field growing rapidly, job seekers and recruiters face difficulty identifying market demands, fair salary expectations, and in-demand skills.
 This project solves the problem by offering a data-driven overview of the data science job market.